jeff-hykin/tamu_csce_635_labs/lab1/instructions/week4.md

     - insightface doesn't have great documentation, so try searching github (all of github) for `from insightface.app import FaceAnalysis` to see examples
     - Show how to get the number of faces and the x,y coordinates of a face

-- Make a talking sound on the camera browser
+- Make a talking sound
     - in the `main.js` file, similar to how you can make face/eye expressions, you can also use `playSound("Howdy!", {pitch:1,}).then(()=>console.log("finished making a sound"))`

 - Create a "look at" behavior